-You must report on Schedule any positions nonfederal (whether not compensated) you held with organizations.
-Annual, new Member, second-year candidate, and termination filers must report positions held at any time during the reporting period up to the First-year candidate and new date of filing. employee filers must report position held at any time during the current calendar year up to the date of filing, plus the two prior calendar years.
+You must report on Schedule E any nonfederal positions (whether or not compensated) you held with organizations.
+Annual filers, new Members, second-year candidates, and termination filers must report positions held at any time during the reporting period up to the date of filing.
+First-year candidates and new employee filers must report positions held at any time during the current calendar year up to the date of filing, plus the two prior calendar years.
 If you no longer hold the position, you may wish to indicate that fact parenthetically, but you still must report the position.